inlife/nexrender/README.md

 ```

 We've just added a `postrender` action, that will occur right after we finished rendering.
-Module that we described in this case, is responsible for copying result file from a temp folder to the `output` folder.
+A module that we described in this case, is responsible for copying result file from a temp folder to the `output` folder.

 There are multiple built-in modules within nexrender ecosystem: